hyperledgendary/contract-as-a-service/README.md

     --extra-vars home_dir=${DIR} \
 ```

-### Playbook details

-This is the `001-setup-k8s-chaincode.yml` playbook.

-K8S namespace.
+1. K8S namespace.
 First thing is to create a namespace separate from the running IBP instance.

 ```yaml
     - name: Setup the namepsace